 A more modern sled, saucers are circular sleds that have a slightly concave bottom.
 They are typically made of metal or plastic and fit one person.
-They are designed to glide on top of snow smoothly and they can travel downhill fast.
+They are designed to glide on top of snow smoothly, and they can travel downhill fast.

 Foam sleds are cut from a thick piece of firm polyethylene foam that’s a bit softer and more pliable than a classic plastic or metal sled.
 The bottom often has an attached piece of thin, hard plastic that withstands rocks and ice better than the foam.

-Aptly named, steering sleds are designed so the rider can have control over where they travel.
+Aptly named, steering sleds are designed so the rider can control where they travel.
 They often have handles that connect to moveable tracks on the base of the sled.
 These tracks allow for precision turning while going downhill.

 Inflatable Snow Tube

 This extra thickness provides added cushioning that better absorbs bumps and masks the feeling of rocks while sledding.
-The cold air may deflate snow tubes somewhat quickly, so they sometimes need to be re-inflated before each use.
+The cold air may deflate snow tubes somewhat quickly, so they sometimes need to be reinflated before each use.

 Softer options like inner tubes and foam sleds absorb impact for those who don’t enjoy rough, bumpy rides.
 A two-person sled with a pull rope is convenient for family outings in the snow and makes it easy to tow children around or to ride downhill together.

 Powdery snow.
 When snow is powdery and fine, sleds with a greater bottom surface area like inflatable tubes will glide the best.

 Size and Weight

 It’s also necessary to consider the size and weight of a sled.
 Adults and multiple passengers will require a bigger, longer sled with a larger weight capacity.
-Children’s sleds are usually shorter and measure no longer than 35 inches for a single rider.
+Children’s sleds are usually shorter and are no longer than 35 inches for a single rider.

-When shopping for the best snow sled, the most common materials you’ll come across are plastic, foam, metal, inflatable vinyl, and wood.
+When shopping for the best snow sled, the most common materials are plastic, foam, metal, inflatable vinyl, and wood.
 The material also plays a significant role in the weight of a sled.

-There are different types of bottom shapes too.
+There are different types of bottom shapes, too.
 Some sleds feature flat and smooth bottoms that slide best over flat surfaces.
 Sleds that feature a ridged or railed base provide a bit more control and help keep the sled on track in the rider’s desired direction.

 When using a snow sled, it’s imperative to follow a few safety rules to avoid getting hurt.
 The number one rule is always to sit or lay facing forward and to never stand up on a sled.
-This helps avoid serious brain injury and ensures you can see what’s in front.
+This helps avoid serious brain injury and ensures users can see what’s in front.